| |

 Instead, play music, do a brain break, go outside with your students, and do something fun!
 Eat a piece of chocolate if you need to!

 Above all else, remember why you became a teacher.
 Take time to enjoy the last days of school.
 You will never have that exact same class or group of students again.
-Celebrate them.
-Enjoy them.
-Love them.
+Celebrate them, enjoy them, and love them.

 Just because the school year is winding down doesn’t mean routines should change.
 In fact, this is one of the most important times to keep your routines consistent!